 - 3 26 % of SMEs and 24,1 % of EU funding received by those SMEs [2] - 60 % total beneficiaries from Private for-profit entities (excluding Higher or Secondary Education Establishments) receiving 50% of the EU funding (62,7% unique beneficiaries) - 6,1 % of non-EU entities from non-Associated Countries (90% Member States, 3,9% AC).
-Figures are based on total beneficiaries; UK is not considered as AC for Call 1 and 2 - 20,2 % of non 6G-Industry Association (6G-IA) members (total beneficiaries) - 6G-IA members have increased considerably from 2023 to 2024. - [1] In #Beneficiaries, a legal entity is counted every time it participates in an SNS project while in # Unique beneficiaries its participation is counted only once irrespectively the number of SNS project the legal entity participates. - [2] Not including EU funding received by SMEs through FSTP which, in most cases, favours the SME participation.
+Figures are based on total beneficiaries; UK is not considered as AC for Call 1 and 2 - 20,2 % of non 6G-Industry Association (6G-IA) members (total beneficiaries) - 3 41,2 % of non 6G-Industry Association (6G-IA) members (unique beneficiaries) - 6G-IA members have increased considerably from 2023 to 2024.

+[1] In #Beneficiaries, a legal entity is counted every time it participates in an SNS project while in # Unique beneficiaries its participation is counted only once irrespectively the number of SNS project the legal entity participates.

+[2] Not including EU funding received by SMEs through FSTP which, in most cases, favours the SME participation.